rabbitmq/rabbitmq-website/site/web-stomp.md

 SockJS-erlang repository for a detailed [list of options](https://github.com/rabbitmq/sockjs-erlang#sockjs-erlang-api) you can use.
 For example, to use a different SockJS client version, you can use the following configuration:

+    web_stomp.sockjs_opts.url = https://cdn.jsdelivr.net/sockjs/0.3.4/sockjs.min.js

+Or using the <a href="/configure.html#erlang-term-config-file">classic config format</a>:

     [
       {rabbitmq_web_stomp,